Omac092627/Lab03-Review/ReadMe.md

 There multiple numbers that show up the same amount of times.

-  /// <summary>
+# Summary of Challenge 4
 Calculate the average of the inputted integers.
 Return the frequency of integers.
 Check if the numbers duplicate or not
 Return first number if no duplicates